 - Juan Leija – Board Member

 Dr. Larry Dwayne Ponder was born in Corpus Christi, Texas.
 Being that his father was in the U. S. Navy and later a minister, Larry had many opportunities to live in many parts of the United States as well as Guam and Scotland.
 He moved back to Texas in 1979 and raised his children mostly in the Houston area.
-Family is very important to him and that includes his 3 sons, 2 daughters-in-law, and 3 grandsons.
+Family is very important to him and that includes his 3 sons, 3 daughters-in-law, 3 grandsons, and granddaughter.

 Dr. Ponder Graduated from high school in Mineola, Texas and earned his B. S. degree from the University of Texas – Pan American with a major in Elementary Education and a minor in Mathematics.
 He earned his Masters of Education from Stephen F. Austin State University in Educational Leadership with Principal Certification.
 He also earned his Doctor of Education from Stephen F. Austin State University in Educational Leadership along with the Superintendency series.